ChiranjitRoy9112001/Quantum-Simulation/README.md

- Quantum-Simulation is name of the project.
+ Quantum-Simulation is the name of the project.
 1D continuous time quantum walk plot evolution of probability distribution of quantum walker in 1D with time.
 The hamiltonian used is "Nearest Neighbor Hopping Hamiltonian".